cixel/cis-cybersecurity-seminar/presentation.md

 ^ This is me, my name is Ehden

+^ The calendar event for the cybersecurity seminar says i'm a girl---sorry to disappoint

 ^ I work on the node agent at Contrast Security. we're an application security startup based out of Baltimore